 In addition, there is the broader requirement (Policy 2.2.1-b) to examine for the furtherance of other Goals Objectives and Policies of the Plan (as discussed elsewhere).
 As the proposed amendment would contribute to addressing land use imbalance, provides a sustainable form of development addresses and ameliorates an existing area of urban sprawl, consistent with this requirement.
-Staff finds that while there will be some impacts to residential uses, the proposed increase in density and intensity are compatible with the surrounding area.
+Staff finds that while there will be some increase in density from the surrounding impacts to residential uses, the proposed increase in density and intensity are compatible with the surrounding area.